Connect with others who understand.

 If RA is causing your joint pain, your doctor may recommend or prescribe the following treatment and pain management options.

-Nonsteroidal anti-inflammatory drugs can alleviate some joint inflammation and reduce pain.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) can alleviate some joint inflammation and reduce pain.
 These medications are available both over the counter and as prescriptions in stronger doses.

 In the early stages, the goal of RA treatment is to slow down the disease.
 Slowing RA’s progression can help relieve joint symptoms.
 Several types of medications are used to treat RA and relieve related joint pain, including corticosteroid injections, disease-modifying antirheumatic drugs, and biologic medications.